 - Sharing.
 Participants share experiences and expertise on the topic in group and plenary sessions.

 - Creating output.
 Working individually or in groups on recommendations for one’s own school.
-Social media updates, blogs.
+Learning diary, social media updates, blogs.

 - The course participants will get a Certificate of active participation.

 - The competences acquired will be validated by the course organisers on the Europass mobility.